 2. Virtual phone numbers serve multiple markets.

 Because anyone can get a virtual number for any location, you can create local numbers to serve any region.
-This keeps costs down because you’ll avoid premium charges from long-distance calls as you find new neighborhoods and clients to serve.
+This decreases costs because you’ll avoid premium charges from long-distance calls as you find new neighborhoods and clients to serve.

 3. Virtual phone numbers are easy to scale.

-Without the need for dedicated hardware, and with no line limitations, it’s easy to create more virtual phone numbers to scale with your business.
+Without the need for dedicated hardware and with no line limitations, creating more virtual phone numbers to scale with your business is easy.
 When you’re building a sales team and hiring more employees, you can call your administrator and add all the virtual phone lines you need.

 4. Virtual phone lines allow for custom numbers.

 When you have a memorable or toll-free customer support phone number, your customers gain a sense of security and recognition.
-With virtual phone numbers, it’s easy to create specific numbers to help your business look more professional.
+Virtual phone numbers make it easy to create specific numbers to help your business look more professional.